 For further information about the Mount Aubrey track, follow the link below.

 Follow the route from Whangarei signposted to the airport and Whangarei Heads.
 Just past the shopping centre in Onerahi, turn left onto Whangarei Heads Road.

 The scenic drive runs along the edge of Whangarei harbour through the settlements of Waikaraka, Tamaterau and Parua Bay.

 After approximately 13 kms, take a right turn at the junction signposted to Whangarei Heads and follow the road through McLeod Bay.

-Access including car parking, can be found at Stuart Road (McLeod Bay), limited parking at Beach Road (Reotahi) and Bay View Road (Little Munro Bay).
+Access including car parking, can be found at Stuart Road (McLeod Bay) by the community hall, limited parking at Beach Road (Reotahi) and Bay View Road (Little Munro Bay).

 Location: Reotahi Road, McLeods Bay, Whangarei Heads